 To maximise the potential savings of a solar battery, it’s important to ensure you have adjusted your energy usage habits to best suit the requirements of your battery and panel system.
 This might mean looking into a more flexible electricity tariff, such as a controlled load or time of use tariff.

 Time of use and other flexible rate tariffs charge different rates at certain times, meaning electricity is usually the cheapest during normal working hours and very late at night.
 Electricity is more expensive during peak demand times – generally between 4pm and 8pm.
-Households and businesses on this type of tariff then, may be able to benefit from lower rates for most of the day, and use their stored solar power to cover peak period energy usage, rather than relying on the grid and paying higher peak rates.
+Households and businesses on this type of tariff may be able to benefit from lower rates for most of the day, and use their stored solar power to cover peak-period energy usage, rather than relying on the grid and paying higher peak rates.
 Most solar storage units can be set to automatically kick in between these hours, while some systems are compatible with apps that let you monitor and control when or how your stored solar power is used.

 As for a controlled load tariff, this can also speed-up your solar battery savings as household appliances connected to this tariff only require electricity for a few hours a day, usually late at night.
 Customers can even connect their solar battery to a controlled load and charge their battery overnight with grid electricity that’s at a cheaper rate.
 By morning, they can use their charged battery, rather than pay the full price for electricity.

-This is not to say however, that customers on a single rate tariff won’t be able to get the same value out of a solar battery.
+However, this is not to say that customers on a single rate tariff won’t be able to get the same value out of a solar battery.
 While these kinds of energy consumers can’t tap into varying electricity rates to make the most of their solar battery, there are other ways they can attempt this.
 For one, they may choose instead to significantly minimise their reliance on the grid – forgoing the need for cheaper grid electricity prices entirely.
 Another way could be joining a Virtual Power Plant (VPP) network and earning credits for sharing their solar energy during peak demand times.

 At the end of the day, making the most out of your solar battery will come down to taking advantage of the options available to your household or business.